Trent Harris: Career

 In 2012, he finished the feature film, Luna Mesa which stars Richard Dutcher and Alex Caldiero.

 In 2015, he was the subject of a documentary called Beaver Trilogy Part IV, narrated by Bill Hader, which examined his The Beaver Trilogy film and his relationship with its star, Richard Griffiths.

 Harris' web series Echo People is a spin-off of Rubin and Ed.

 Harris has written three books: The Wild Goose Chronicles, Fate Is A Hairy Rodent, and Mondo Utah.

 Filmmaking Style

-When Harris describes his technique, he compares himself to two directors most film lovers would never mention in the same breath: Michelangelo Antonioni and Ed Wood.
+Harris compares his style to two directors, Michelangelo Antonioni and Ed Wood.